 - describing the independent auditor’s internal quality-control procedures;

-- describing all relationships between the independent auditor and the Company consistent with applicable requirements of the PCAOB regarding the independent auditor’s communications with the Audit Committee concerning independence; and
+- describing all relationships between the independent auditor and the Company consistent with applicable requirements of the Public Company Accounting Oversight Board (“PCAOB”) regarding the independent auditor’s communications with the Audit Committee concerning independence; and

-- assuring that Section 10A of the Securities Exchange Act of 1934 has not been implicated;
+- assuring that Section 10A of the Exchange Act has not been implicated;

-- review and evaluate the senior members of the independent auditor team(s), particularly the partners on the audit engagement teams;
+- evaluating senior members of the independent auditor team(s), particularly the partners on the audit engagement teams;

-- confirm and evaluate the rotation of the audit partners on the audit engagement team as required by law;
+- confirming and evaluating the rotation of the audit partners on the audit engagement team as required by law;

-- consider whether the independent auditor should be rotated, so as to assure continuing auditor independence; and
+- considering the quality of the audits and whether the independent auditor should be rotated, so as to assure continuing auditor independence; and

-- obtain the opinion of management and the internal auditors of the independent auditor’s performance.
+- obtaining the opinion of management and the internal auditors of the independent auditor’s performance.

 - The Audit Committee shall establish policies for the Company’s hiring of current or former employees of the independent auditor.